Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA9.PNG)

-Insights:
+Insights:<br>
-89.77% of customers place orders with a quantity of 1, indicating a strong preference for smaller purchases, which presents an opportunity to encourage larger orders.
+89.77% of customers place orders with a quantity of 1, indicating a strong preference for smaller purchases, which presents an opportunity to encourage larger orders.<br>

-### Distribution of Order Percentages by Amount
+### Distribution of Order Percentages by Amount<br>
 ```python
 amz['Amount'].min(),amz['Amount'].max()
 ```